goalzz85/sql2arrow/README.md

 ## Limitations

 ### Dialect
-    It currently supports only MySQL INSERT statements, but PostgreSQL support will be added soon.
+    It currently supports only MySQL and PostgreSQL INSERT statements.